 The only exception is if you have a pending Form I-485, Application to Register Permanent Residence or Adjust Status (a green card application filed with USCIS).
 In this case, you should apply to USCIS for advance parole using Form I-131, Application for Travel Document.
 This will enable you to reenter the U.S. while your adjustment application is pending.
 If you do not apply for advance parole, USCIS will consider your adjustment application to be abandoned.

 Traveling abroad can also be problematic because leaving the U.S. can trigger inadmissibility grounds that you did not have to address in your initial U status application.

-For example, let’s say you overstayed your tourist visa by nine months when you applied for U status.
-You may not have needed to apply for a waiver of inadmissibility at that time because you had not yet “triggered” the unlawful presence ground by leaving the United States.
-For more on the grounds that might make you inadmissible to the U.S. see “Inadmissibility: When the U.S. Can Keep You Out.”
+For example, let’s say you overstayed your B-2 tourist visa by nine months when you applied for U status.
+You might not have needed to apply for a waiver of inadmissibility at that time because you had not yet “triggered” the unlawful presence ground by leaving the United States.
+For more on the grounds that might make you inadmissible to the U.S. see Inadmissibility: When the U.S. Can Keep You Out.

 You are eligible to apply for permanent residence after three years in U status if you have been physically present in the U.S. for a continuous period of three years.
-USCIS will determine that you have not met this requirement if you are outside the U.S. for longer than 90 days or 180 days in total.
+USCIS will determine that you have not met this requirement if you stay outside the U.S. for longer than 90 days or 180 days in total.

 So, if you are stuck outside the U.S. waiting for a consulate to process your visa or for USCIS to make a decision on Form I-192 for longer than 90 days, you might not be able to ever get U.S. lawful permanent residence (a green card).